Maxx Force: Development

 On May 4, 2018, The Pictorium, a 980-seat IMAX theater that opened in 1979 as the "world's largest cinema experience", was closed and demolished with little publicity, almost one year away from its 40th anniversary.
 From August 2 through August 23, 2018, Six Flags Great America released four episodes of a teaser series titled "Road to Glory" on social media.
-In these episodes, a racer appropriately named "Maxx" races around the park as referees cheer him on.
+In these episodes, a racer appropriately named "Maxx" races around the park as pit crew cheer him on.
 On August 30, 2018, Maxx Force was officially announced along with the rest of 2019 attraction announcements by Six Flags.
-Ride time is approximately 25 seconds.
+The ride time is approximately 25 seconds.

 Construction and operation

 Shortly after Maxx Force's announcement on August 30, 2018, construction began in Carousel Plaza, forcing the nearby Whizzer to temporarily close and have a section of its track removed in order to place footers for the ride.
 In December 2018, track pieces had already arrived at the park.
 Maxx Force then went vertical on January 15, 2019 shown at the American Coaster Enthusiast (ACE) event that took place January 19, 2019.
 On May 13, 2019, the last piece of track was placed toward the end of the ride.

 On June 12, 2019, one month after the last piece of track was completed, the Maxx Force coaster train made its first complete circuit after a few weaker launches to test the air launch mechanics.
 A commercial filming day was held on June 30.
 Media Day was on July 2, 2019 followed by a passholder preview the following day.
 The ride officially opened to the general public on July 4, 2019.

 After the 2019 season, Six Flags worked in conjunction with a village-recommended sound engineer to review the noise level generated by Maxx Force.
-The launch system was so loud that it could be heard all throughout the park and surrounding areas of Gurnee.
+Due to the ride's air-launch system, the noise was loud enough to be heard from the entire park and surrounding areas in Gurnee.
 To reduce noise complaints, the company made modifications to the launch system, such as the addition of sound barriers.

 For the 2022 season, the park added a single rider line for the attraction.

+Part of the way through the 2025 season, Maxx Force was temporarily shut down for "track maintenance", according to a park spokesperson.
+The ride reopened on September 21, 2025.

 Ride experience

 Seating

-Maxx Force features Formula One themed trains where riders are seated in 8 rows of 2 riders for a total of 16 riders per train.
-Each train has 4 total cars with two rows per car.
-Each seat is equipped with a lap bar and seatbelt.
-The lap bar also features shin guards and a pneumatic ratcheting system to lock.
-Each seat is constructed of fiberglass with a metal supporting frame, with a soft foam seat back and spine to protect the head and back during the immense speed of the launch.
+Maxx Force features Formula One themed trains where riders are seated in eight rows, each consisting of two riders, for a total of sixteen riders per train.
+Each seat is equipped with a lap bar and seatbelt, in addition to shin guards and a pneumatic ratcheting system to lock.
+The seats are constructed of fiberglass with a metal supporting frame, with a soft foam seat backing to protect the head and back during the rapid acceleration of the launch.